Skip Navigation

 If Parents Refuse to File the FAFSA

-If a dependent undergraduate student’s parents refuse to complete the FAFSA (Free Application for Federal Student Aid), the college’s financial aid administrator may allow the student to borrow additional Direct Unsubsidized Loans despite the incomplete FAFSA.
-The student, however, will not be eligible for the Direct Subsidized Loan, the Federal Pell Grant, or other forms of federal student aid.
+If the parents of a dependent undergraduate student decline to complete the FAFSA (Free Application for Federal Student Aid), the college's financial aid administrator may still permit the student to borrow additional Direct Unsubsidized Loans, even if the FAFSA is incomplete.
+Keep in mind that the student will not be eligible for the Direct Subsidized Loan, the Federal Pell Grant, or other types of federal student aid.

 Increased Direct Unsubsidized Loan Limits for Dependent Undergraduate Students